eimg/tinymvc/README.md

 #TinyMVC
-TinyMVC is a PHP micro framework with MVC router, especially designed to quickly bootstrap REST apps without unnecessary overhead and complexity.
+TinyMVC is a PHP micro framework with MVC router and responsive web design boilerplate, especially designed to quickly bootstrap web apps without unnecessary overhead and complexity.
+The structure and code are construct in simple imperative manner so that developer can get full understanding and control over base framework as well as the app.

 Requires Apache mod_rewrite and PHP short open tags.

 ##Getting Start